QMUL/poLCAParallel/README.md

 * Use of [`std::map`](https://en.cppreference.com/w/cpp/container/map) for the
   chi-squared calculations to improve performance

-Further reading is available on a
+Further reading is available on the
 [QMUL ITS Research Blog](https://blog.hpc.qmul.ac.uk/speeding_up_r_packages.html).

 ## About poLCA